-Workers’ Compensation Benefits are available for those eligible workers who have been exposed to COVID at work and contracted the disease and remain ill from Long COVID.
-A recent study indicates of COVID patients indicates that two after coming down with COVID, over 50% of those patients still suffer from at least one virus-related condition.
+Workers’ Compensation Benefits are available for those eligible workers who have been exposed to COVID at work and contracted the disease, and remain ill from Long COVID.
+A recent study of COVID patients indicates that after coming down with COVID, over 50% of those patients still suffer from at least one virus-related condition.

 Workers’ Compensation Benefits for Long Covid

 Workers’ Compensation Benefits (Temporary, Medical, and Permanent) are available for those ill employees who have suffered from work-related COVID-19 exposure and disease.

 When an injured worker is out of work and under authorized medical care for more than seven days (retroactive), the worker is entitled to receive temporary disability benefits.

 2. Medical Benefits